-The public will have several opportunities to participate in the watershed plan development process throughout 2017.
-Public informational and input meetings will be scheduled every other month at locations throughout the planning area.
-Additionally, a series of outreach meetings with local organizations will be held to solicit further input for the plan.
+The public was given several opportunities to participate in the watershed plan development process throughout 2017.
+Public informational and input meetings were scheduled every other month at locations throughout the planning area.
+Additionally, a series of outreach meetings with local organizations were held to solicit further input for the plan.

 Fifth Public Meeting – December 7, 2017